PSJorgensen/real-world-economics/real-world-economics-outline.md

             [11], accounting for 11 to 18% of GDP.**" (Li, Liu, and Ge 2012)

-        -   "5% of â€œhot moneyâ€ flowing through underground banks,
-            equal to about USD$2 billion" (Li, Liu, and Ge 2012)
+        -   "5% of money€ flowing through underground banks, equal to about USD$2 billion" (Li, Liu, and Ge 2012)

     -   **Core activity of migrants** "There are five key ways transnational engagement manifests itself in migrantsâ€™